valkey-io/valkey-doc/docs/connect/_index.md

 You can connect to Redis in the following ways:

 * With the `redis-cli` command line tool
-* Use RedisInsight as a graphical user interface
 * Via a client library for your programming language

 ## Redis command line interface

 The [Redis command line interface](/docs/connect/cli) (also known as `redis-cli`) is a terminal program that sends commands to and reads replies from the Redis server.
 It has the following two main modes:

 1. An interactive Read Eval Print Loop (REPL) mode where the user types Redis commands and receives replies.
 2. A command mode where `redis-cli` is executed with additional arguments, and the reply is printed to the standard output.

-## RedisInsight

-[RedisInsight](/docs/connect/insight) combines a graphical user interface with Redis CLI to let you work with any Redis deployment.
-You can visually browse and interact with data, take advantage of diagnostic tools, learn by example, and much more.
-Best of all, RedisInsight is free.

 ## Client libraries